María Dueñas - Biography | Deutsche Grammophon

 Recorded live at the Vienna Musikverein with the Wiener Symphoniker and Manfred Honeck, Beethoven and Beyond was released to widespread acclaim in May 2023 (“What a player, and what a way to launch a recording career” – Gramophone).
 The album won Dueñas a 2024 OPUS KLASSIK Young Talent of the Year award.
 She performed live at the gala awards ceremony, playing Brahms’s Hungarian Dance No. 1 with fellow DG artist Bruce Liu, and was also presented with the German newspaper Welt am Sonntag’s readers’ prize for Newcomer of the Year.

 A multi-faceted musician, Dueñas developed a love of composing after she started writing cadenzas for Mozart’s violin concertos.
 A solo piano piece, Farewell, was awarded a prize in the 2016 “Von fremden Ländern und Menschen” Competition for Young Composers.
 Recorded by Evgeny Sinaiski, it was transformed into a music video filmed during the pandemic.
+She has also written Homage 1770, a solo violin piece inspired by her debut album and Beethoven’s legacy, and cadenzas for most of the violin concerto repertoire.

 Follow Deutsche Grammophon online